Cambodian garment workers return to work after deadly clashes

-PHNOM PENH (Reuters) - Tens of thousands of garment workers have returned to work in Cambodia, ending a two-week pay dispute after authorities used deadly force to quell a strike and thwart a protest by their political allies seeking a re-run of a July election.
+PHNOM PENH, Jan 7 (Reuters) - Tens of thousands of garment workers have returned to work in Cambodia, ending a two-week pay dispute after authorities used deadly force to quell a strike and thwart a protest by their political allies seeking a re-run of a July election.

 A union and the country’s garment factory association estimated that between 65 and 70 percent of workers had returned to factories as of Tuesday.